Westminster School

 Dead Language versus Extinct Language

 First things first.
 What exactly is a “dead” language?
 A dead language is any language that is no longer the native tongue of any community.
 This differs from an extinct language, wherein there are no living speakers of that language.
-Using these technical distinctions, Latin is “dead” but not “extinct”—and for the Westminster School student body, this dead language is very much alive and well.
+Using these technical distinctions, Latin is “dead” but not “extinct”—and for the Westminster School student body, this dead language is very much alive and well and its important to learn Latin.

 Meet Mrs. O’Drudy